mizanurrahman70/type-script-todo-list/README.md

-# Emails App
+# to do list

 This is a simple React application that manages a list of emails.
 The application allows users to add and remove emails from the list.

 ## Live Demo

-Check out the live demo: [Emails App](https://eclectic-jelly-a78874.netlify.app/)
+Check out the live demo: [todo list](https://eclectic-jelly-a78874.netlify.app/)

 ## Features